 6. “Heyyy” will get you nowhere

+This is a big part of Tinder etiquette.
 It’s easy to just type hello.
-And a lot of us are guilty of attempting to start a conversation like that on dating apps.
+And a lot of us are guilty of attempting to start a conversation on Tinder like that.
 But that’s exactly the problem.
 If everyone else is just saying hi too, your message is just getting lost in the shuffle.

 7. Use your bio to start a conversation

-It can be hard to come up with topics to talk to strangers and, on Tinder, everyone is kind of a stranger.
-Make it easier on your potential matches by including a meaningful question in your bio.
+It can be hard to come up with topics to talk to strangers about.
+Make it easier by including a meaningful question in your bio.
 It’s also a bonus for you because it helps you weed out some matches right off the bat.
 If a match gives an answer that you just can’t get behind, you may want to focus on the people that are messaging with a response that you can get into.

 This isn’t to say that you should be putting in your bios, “Message me to say if you’re passionate about [insert controversial topic here] so I know whether or not we’d get along.”
+That’s not great Tinder etiquette.
 Instead, a better question would be something that requires some thought and creativity that could spark a conversation like, “Message me saying what kind of dog breed you relate to most and why.”

 Keep it light, maybe even a little silly, but also thought-provoking.